-- Stolen Attack Ship See affiliation and ship oriain - Stop First Contact This objective (or Build Interplexing Beacon) disrupts the timeline with the following effects:
+Stolen Attack Ship - See affiliation and ship origin.

+Stop First Contact - This objective (or Build Interplexing Beacon) disrupts the timeline with the following effects:

 "Timeline disrupted in 2063" - If the Borg change history by completing a Stop First Contact or Build Interplexing Beacon objective, the timeline is disrupted and Federation history ceases to exist.
-Cards which cease to exist include such as personnel, ships, and facilities.
-However, things from other universes and in other times are not affected by this timeline disruption; thus, the following cards are protected:
+Cards which cease to exist include

-- humans, including Borg whose biological distinctiveness indicates that they were originally "human species" (but not "humanoids"), and - [Fed]-affiliation cards (including multi-affiliation cards, regardless of current mode),
+- humans, including Borg whose biological distinctiveness indicates that they were originally "human species" (but not"humanoids"), and - [Fed]-affiliation cards (including multiaffiliation cards, regardless of current mode), such as personnel, ships, and facilities.